ibm-cloud-docs/ContinuousDelivery/faq_toolchains.md

 {: faq}
 {: support}

 Because the template doesn't link to the toolchains that were created from it, toolchains that were created from the original template are not updated with the new tag.

-## I updated information for a toolchain from a Cloud Foundry org, why don't I see my changes in the toolchain?
-{: #updates_in_cloud_foundry}
-{: faq}
-{: support}

-Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances and toolchains are deprecated.
-You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances.
-As of 14 January 2022, you cannot create new toolchains within Cloud Foundry orgs.
-You can create new toolchains in resource groups.
-On 28 February 2022, all toolchains within Cloud Foundry orgs that did not contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service were deleted.
-As of 15 August 2022, all toolchains within Cloud Foundry orgs that contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
-Before this date, you can use the [toolchain migration wizard](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains) to migrate existing toolchains from Cloud Foundry orgs to resource groups.
-{: deprecated}

-When you update the toolchain information directly from Cloud Foundry, it might take a few minutes for the {{site.data.keyword.contdelivery_short}} service to refresh and show your changes.
-For example, if you add or remove a user from a Cloud Foundry org, it might take a few minutes for {{site.data.keyword.contdelivery_short}} to discover that there is a new user and to allow that user to access the toolchain.

 ## Why does the Toolchains page show that a Continuous Delivery service is required?